CurryTang/Graph-LLM/README.md

 # Exploring the Potential of Large Language Models (LLMs) in Learning on Graphs

+**UPDATE**: The pt file for Citeseer has some problems.
+Please use the latest version instead of the version inside small_data.zip

 This is the official code repository for our paper [Exploring the Potential of Large Language Models (LLMs) in Learning on Graphs](https://arxiv.org/abs/2307.03393)

 ## Citation